Tianyi94/EC601Project_Somatic-Parkour-Game-based-on-OpenCV/README.md

 # How to run
 Prerequist: Python2, OpenCV, Unity3D <br />
 To run this project, please first run the python file in the CV-part.
 There are two line in the python file that are needed to be changed, which are already commented.
 After CV-part is working, using Unity3D to run the file Game.unity. <br />
+We already create a exe version for the game part so Unity3D is not necessary.<br />
+Now we are still improving the game and trying to combine the exe file and the python file together so that only one file will be needed on Wednesday. <br />

 You can also find the demo video at https://www.youtube.com/watch?v=TwODcBhlOqA